i3-Market-V3-Public-Repository/SP3-SCGBSSW-I3mWalletMonorepo/packages/bok-wallet/src/docs/index.md

 import * as {{PKG_CAMELCASE}} from '{{PKG_NAME}}'
 ```

-> The appropriate version for browser or node should be automatically chosen when importing.
-However, if your bundler does not import the appropriate module version (node esm, node cjs or browser esm), you can force it to use a specific one by just importing one of the followings:
+> The appropriate version (either cjs or esm) should be automatically chosen when importing.
+However, if your bundler does not import the appropriate module version, you can force it to use a specific one by just importing one of the followings:
 >
 > - `{{PKG_NAME}}/dist/cjs/index.node`: for Node.js CJS module
 > - `{{PKG_NAME}}/dist/esm/index.node`: for Node.js ESM module
-> - `{{PKG_NAME}}/dist/esm/index.browser`: for browser ESM module
 >
 > If you are coding TypeScript, types will not be automatically detected when using the specific versions.
 You can easily get the types in by creating a `{{PKG_NAME}}.d.ts` file with just the line:
 >
 > ```typescript
-> declare module '{{PKG_NAME}}/dist/esm/index.browser' // use the specific file you were importing
+> declare module '{{PKG_NAME}}/dist/cjs/index.node' // use the specific file you were importing
 > ```

 ## API reference documentation